Holmium: History

-As well, Per Teodor Cleve independently discovered the element while he was working on erbia earth (erbium oxide), and was the first to isolate it.

-Using the method developed by Carl Gustaf Mosander, Cleve first removed all of the known contaminants from erbia.
+The Swedish chemist Per Teodor Cleve also independently discovered the element while he was working on erbia earth (erbium oxide).
+He was the first to isolate impure oxide of the new element.
+Using the method developed by the Swedish chemist Carl Gustaf Mosander, Cleve first removed all of the known contaminants from erbia.
 The result of that effort was two new materials, one brown and one green.
 He named the brown substance holmia (after the Latin name for Cleve's home town, Stockholm) and the green one thulia.
 Holmia was later found to be the holmium oxide, and thulia was thulium oxide.
+The pure oxide was only isolated in 1911 and the metal in 1939 by Heinrich Bommer.

-In Henry Moseley's classic paper on atomic numbers, holmium was assigned an atomic number of 66.
-Evidently, the holmium preparation he had been given to investigate had been grossly impure, dominated by neighboring (and unplotted) dysprosium.
+In the English physicist Henry Moseley's classic paper on atomic numbers, holmium was assigned the value 66.
+The holmium preparation he had been given to investigate had been impure, dominated by neighboring dysprosium.
 He would have seen x-ray emission lines for both elements, but assumed that the dominant ones belonged to holmium, instead of the dysprosium impurity.

 Occurrence and production

-Like all other rare earths, holmium is not naturally found as a free element.
-It does occur combined with other elements in gadolinite (the black part of the specimen illustrated to the right), monazite and other rare-earth minerals.
+Like all the other rare-earth elements, holmium is not naturally found as a free element.
+It occurs combined with other elements in gadolinite, monazite and other rare-earth minerals.
 No holmium-dominant mineral has yet been found.
 The main mining areas are China, United States, Brazil, India, Sri Lanka, and Australia with reserves of holmium estimated as 400,000 tonnes.
 The annual production of holmium metal is of about 10 tonnes per year.

-Holmium makes up 1.4 parts per million of the Earth's crust by mass.
-This makes it the 56th most abundant element in the Earth's crust.
+Holmium makes up 1.3 parts per million of the Earth's crust by mass.
 Holmium makes up 1 part per million of the soils, 400 parts per quadrillion of seawater, and almost none of Earth's atmosphere, which is very rare for a lanthanide.
 It makes up 500 parts per trillion of the universe by mass.

-It is commercially extracted by ion exchange from monazite sand (0.05% holmium), but is still difficult to separate from other rare earths.
+Holmium is commercially extracted by ion exchange from monazite sand (0.05% holmium), but is still difficult to separate from other rare earths.
 The element has been isolated through the reduction of its anhydrous chloride or fluoride with metallic calcium.
 Its estimated abundance in the Earth's crust is 1.3 mg/kg.
-Holmium obeys the Oddo–Harkins rule: as an odd-numbered element, it is less abundant than its immediate even-numbered neighbors, dysprosium and erbium.
+Holmium obeys the Oddo–Harkins rule: as an odd-numbered element, it is less abundant than both dysprosium and erbium.
 However, it is the most abundant of the odd-numbered heavy lanthanides.
 Of the lanthanides, only promethium, thulium, lutetium and terbium are less abundant on Earth.
 The principal current source are some of the ion-adsorption clays of southern China.
 Some of these have a rare-earth composition similar to that found in xenotime or gadolinite.
-Yttrium makes up about 2/3 of the total by mass; holmium is around 1.5%.
-The original ores themselves are very lean, maybe only 0.1% total lanthanide, but are easily extracted.
+Yttrium makes up about two-thirds of the total by mass; holmium is around 1.5%.
 Holmium is relatively inexpensive for a rare-earth metal with the price about 1000 USD/kg.